kaiachain/kips/KIPs/kip-xxx.md

 Now both EOAs and SCAs hold the same set of 7 fields: `nonce`, `balance`, `humanReadable`, `accountKey`, `storageRoot`, `codeHash`, and `codeInfo`.

-When an EOA is RLP encoded, the compact encoding is used when the account has storageRoot = 0x0, codeHash = EMPTY_CODE_HASH, and codeInfo = 0x0.
-Conversely, when decoding an RLP-encoded EOA, the compact encoding implies that the account has storageRoot = 0x0, codeHash = EMPTY_CODE_HASH, and codeInfo = 0x0.
+When an EOA is RLP encoded, the compact encoding is used when the account has storageRoot = EMPTY_ROOT_HASH, codeHash = EMPTY_CODE_HASH, and codeInfo = 0x0.
+Conversely, when decoding an RLP-encoded EOA, the compact encoding implies that the account has storageRoot = EMPTY_ROOT_HASH, codeHash = EMPTY_CODE_HASH, and codeInfo = 0x0.

 If an EOA’s delegation was cleared by a SetCode transaction with authorization.address = 0x0, set its CodeHash to EMPTY_CODE_HASH as per EIP-7702, and also set its CodeInfo to 0x0.
 Note that the account does not necessarily return to compact encoding.
-It will be compactly encoded only if storageRoot is 0x0.
+It will be compactly encoded only if storageRoot is EMPTY_ROOT_HASH.

 An EOA with codeHash = EMPTY_CODE_HASH can be called “EOA without code” and an EOA with codeHash != EMPTY_CODE_HASH can be called “EOA with code”.
 Note that EOA without code doesn’t always mean it will be compactly encoded.